vercel/modelfusion/docs/guide/function/generate-text.md

 ### Instruction Prompts

-[Instruction prompts](/api/modules#instructionprompt) are a higher-level prompt format that contains an instruction, an optional input, and an optional system message.
-For some models, changing the system message can affect the results, so consider how your model works before setting it.
+Instruction prompts are a higher-level prompt formats that contains an instruction and an optional system message.
+Instruction prompts can be [text instruction prompts](/api/interfaces/TextInstructionPrompt) or [multi-modal instruction prompts](/api/interfaces/InstructionPrompt).

-When you use multi-modal models and prompt mappings, you can also provide an optional image as input.
-The image property consists of a base64-encoded image and an optional mime.
+The supported instruction prompt type depends on the prompt format that you use.
+For text instruction prompts, the `instruction` property is a `string`, and for multi-modal instruction prompts it is a [MultiModalInput](/api/modules#multimodalinput).
+Multi-modal inputs are arrays that can contain text or image content.

 #### Example: Cohere text generation